 Mindfulness Practices to Enhance the Locum Tenens Experience

 Colin O’Brady walked his way into the record books by being the first solo, unassisted human to traverse Antarctica on foot.
-In an interview with Field Mag earlier this year, the explorer and endurance athlete explained how practicing mindfulness with every step helped him reach his destination.
+In an interview with Field Mag, the explorer and endurance athlete explained how practicing mindfulness with every step helped him reach his destination.
 But you don’t have to be an extreme athlete to benefit from the art of being mindful.
 Indeed, the meditative tool can help with adjusting to new locum tenens jobs.

 First, mindfulness generally is defined as a conscious awareness of the present moment and all it entails, such as current feelings, thoughts, senses, as well as the impact of your immediate environment.
 For some people, reaching that state entails traditional meditating, such as finding a quiet, solitary space where you can focus on breathing and tune out distractions.
 However, redefining what mindfulness means to you empowers individuals to practice it in any environment at any moment.

 This state of mind describes the ability to shed preconceived ideas, making room to welcome in the new.
 Arriving at an unfamiliar facility for a short-term contract with an open mind means being willing to look at how the unit is set up and how it works for the permanent staff without determining how it isn’t what you are used to.
 Differences sometimes offer unexpected benefits or present alternative approaches that you can incorporate into future assignments.